top of page

 Why Measurements Matter More Than You Think

-Before anything gets installed- be it furniture, ceiling panels, or modular units- the site must be measured.
-But it’s not enough to just measure once.
+Before anything is installed—be it furniture, ceiling panels, or modular units—the site must be measured.
+However, it’s not enough to measure just once.
 Walls are rarely perfectly straight.
-Floor levels dip.
-Old beams reappear.
-Windows aren’t always symmetrical.
+Floor levels often dip unexpectedly.
+Old beams may reappear, and windows are not always symmetrical.

 Here's what happens when a single error goes unnoticed:

-• Modular cabinets don’t align with walls or flooring.
+• Modular cabinets may not align with walls or flooring.

-• False ceiling heights clash with existing beams or wiring.
+• False ceiling heights can clash with existing beams or wiring.

-• Switchboards are hidden behind shutters or placed too low.
+• Switchboards may be hidden behind shutters or placed too low.

 A misalignment of just 1 inch can lead to wasted materials, extra labor costs, and frustrated clients.